 Development proposals by the Queensland (State) Government that involve a place on the Queensland Heritage Register are reviewed by the Queensland Heritage Council.

-We conduct a preliminary assessment of a proposal before referring the matter to the Queensland Heritage Council.
-The Queensland Heritage Council considers the proposed development and if it will substantially affect the cultural heritage significance of the place, a public notice inviting submissions will be required.
-Some kinds of development may be covered by an exemption certificate and not need to be referred to the Queensland Heritage Council.
+The department conducts a preliminary assessment of a proposal before the matter is presented to the Queensland Heritage Council.
+The Queensland Heritage Council considers the proposed development and if it will substantially affect the cultural heritage significance of the heritage place, a public notice inviting submissions will be required.
+Some kinds of development may be covered by an exemption certificate and not need to be considered by the Queensland Heritage Council.